 When it comes to your business or offering, what should you do?
 Should you be an “aspirin” or a “vitamin?”

-As a startup, it would be wise to start as an “aspirin.”
+As a venture, it would be wise to start as an “aspirin.”
 First, solve your target market’s immediate problems.
 Then, grow and improve as a “vitamin” down the line.

 At the end of the day, you need to do some deep market research and listen closely to your target market to find out what causes them pain and how you can solve it immediately (and in the long run).
 This sounds like a miracle pill, and that’s because it is.
 Your product or service offering should be a miracle pill for the right customer.

-The Rx: If you’re a startup in need of validating your idea, reach out to City Innovations today.
+The Rx: If you’re a venture in need of validating your idea, reach out to City Innovations today.
 We can help you build the right thing and get it to the right market.